yiwan330445/rcc/docs/troubleshooting.md

 - run command `rcc configuration diagnostics` and see if there are warnings, failures or errors in output (and same with `rcc configuration netdiagnostics`)
+- run command `rcc configuration tlsprobe` against various host:port targets to get insights about supported TLS versions, and certificates used there
 - if failure is with specific robot, then try running command `rcc configuration diagnostics --robot path/to/robot.yaml` and see if those robot diagnostics have something that identifies a problem (or to get